 After some discussion, Mr. Cannady made a motion to lower the tap fees to $800 during construction and $900 outside of construction areas.
 Mr. MacNabb asked for updated costs of taps and a list of what surrounding counties and cities charge for taps.
 Mr. Cannady withdrew his motion.

-Mr. Carlton made a motion to change the policy to “HCWSA will not under any circumstances furnish water free of charge to any location or for any purpose, except for actual fire-fighting, fire fighting training, and hydrant testing”.
+Mr. Carlton made a motion to change the policy to “HCWSA will not under any circumstances furnish water free of charge to any location or for any purpose, except for actual fire-fighting, fire-fighting training, and hydrant testing”.
 Mr. Holland seconded it.
 The motion passed 5-0.

 Public comments